Debabrota-Basu/QBelMan/README.md

 3. Auer, P., Cesa-Bianchi, N. and Fischer, P., 2002.
 Finite-time analysis of the multiarmed bandit problem.
 Machine learning, 47(2-3), pp.235-256.
 (URL: https://link.springer.com/content/pdf/10.1023/A:1013689704352.pdf)
 4. Krishnasamy, S., Sen, R., Johari, R. and Shakkottai, S., 2016.
 Regret of queueing bandits.
 In Advances in Neural Information Processing Systems (pp. 1669-1677).
 (URL: http://papers.nips.cc/paper/6370-regret-of-queueing-bandits.pdf)
 5. Basu, D., Pedrielli, G., Senellart, P., and Bressan, S., 2018.
 Belman in queue: An information geometric approach to queueing bandits with general distributions..
 Working paper.

+Getting started:
+1. Clone the repository to your PC.
+2. Check dependencies:  Python>=2.6, numpy, scipy, and multiprocessing.
+These packages are available in most of the standard python installations.
+3. Open the 'demo.py'.
+Input your desired problem setup and algorithm.
+4. Run.